jzills/Serilog.Sinks.AspNetCore.App.SignalR/src/README.md

 ## Register with default hub

 This is by far the simplest way to integrate Serilog with SignalR.
 Add a call to the `IServiceCollection` extension method `AddDefaultSerilogHub`.
-This will register the internal SignalR `Hub` from this package.
+This will register the `DefaultSerilogHub` from this package.

     // Register the default SignalR Hub for Serilog. builder.Services.AddDefaultSerilogHub();

+> [!NOTE]
+> The `DefaultSerilogHub` is just an empty class that inherits from `Microsoft.AspNetCore.SignalR.Hub`.

 Then, configure the logger by passing the method name that the SignalR client is listening to.